 - Student health services at colleges and universities may have dental dams to give away or sell at a reduced cost.

-- Dental dams are available at some specialty condom stores and sex shops in Toronto, such as Good For Her, Come As You Are and The Condom Shack
+- Dental dams are available at some specialty condom stores and sex shops in Toronto, such as Good For Her and The Condom Shack.

 How do I make my own dental dams?